TobiasUr/FlightMemoryExporter/README.md

 <a href="https://github.com/TobiasUr/FlightMemoryExporter/releases/latest">Latest release here!</a>

-For importing to MyFlightRadar look <a href="https://github.com/TobiasUr/FlightMemoryExporter/wiki/From-Flight-memory-to-MyFlightRadar">here!</a>

 For compiling from source click <a href="https://github.com/TobiasUr/FlightMemoryExporter/wiki/Compiling-from-code">here!</a>

+For the program to work you need to download <a href="https://www.google.com/chrome/">Google Chrome</a>